 THREE iconic aircraft from yesteryear will bring history to life at the Wales Airshow this summer.

-“Combining with modern aircraft, cutting-edge aerobatic displays and ground-based entertainment, this display is among many that hundreds of thousands of spectators will soon be enjoying in the skies above Swansea.
+He added: “Combining with modern aircraft, cutting-edge aerobatic displays and ground-based entertainment, this display is among many that hundreds of thousands of spectators will soon be enjoying in the skies above Swansea.

-“More aircraft will be confirmed over the coming weeks as we continue to develop the programme for this major event that’s worth more than £1m to the city’s economy.”
+“More aircraft will be confirmed over the coming weeks as we continue to develop the programme for this major event that’s worth more than £8m to the city’s economy.”

 This post is also available in: Welsh